ubcctf/ubcctf.github.io/_posts/2024-05-01-umdctf2024-lost-on-caladan.md

-From this we can conclude that this is located in a fairly largel medical center in the region.
+We can conclude that this is located at a fairly largel medical center in the region.
 Possibly with more than 300+ beds and attached with out-patient, emergency, rehabilitation, and surgical facilities.